elightup/falcon/readme.md

 ## Features

-Falcon offers a comprehensive list of options for you to tweak and optimize your WordPress websites.
+Falcon offers a comprehensive list of 49 FREE modules (and growing) for you to tweak and optimize your WordPress websites.
 These options are divided into the following categories:

 ### General